AVO Lawyer Central Coast

 Apprehended violence orders (AVOs) are put in place by the court to protect a person from violence, harassment or intimidation from someone else.
 A person who has an AVO taken out against them may be restricted from contacting the complainant or keep a certain distance from their home or work.

-If you believe your safety is at risk, speak to our criminal defence lawyer’s at Spencer Lawyers.
+If you believe your safety is at risk, speak to our criminal defence lawyer’s in Gosford on the Central Coast.

 Defending an AVO